JarneDeschacht/MastermindGame/README.md

 # RepoMastermind
-This Repository only contains the sourse code of the project
+This Repository only contains the source code of the project.